BlackVS/CTFs/r2con2020/tasks/license/README.md

 ![](img/second_run.png)

 Ok.
-Even more - we saw how much correct numbers at the start of tested key (zero in this case %)
+Even more - we saw how much correct numbers at the start of tested key (zero in last case %)

 ## time to script

 But first remember a delay during program run.
 It seems to be brute-force protection in it.

-Remove it - it wasvery easy found by **sleep** call:
+Remove it - it was very easy found by **sleep** call:

 ![](img/sleep.png)

+I just NOP-ed it.

+Script:

 ###
 ```python